tytydraco/yessleep/out/Were_Investigating_The_Disappearance_Of_Everyone_In_Our_Town_Part_5.md

 &#x200B;

 The ensuing explosion sent parts of its body shooting in all directions.
-The clearing smoke revealed something falling from the sky.
-The shapeshifter's smoldering head hit the ground, rolling, and came to a stop at my feet.
+The clearing smoke revealed something falling from the sky and then the shapeshifter's smoldering head hit the ground, rolling, and came to a stop at my feet.

 &#x200B;